7 Outdoor Maintenance Activities to Get Your Home Ready For Winter

 - Trim Trees and Clear the Yard

-This website has great information on how to prune your trees and get them ready for the winter.
+has great information on how to prune your trees and get them ready for the winter.
 Make sure that your trees are ready for the winter by trimming them and removing any branches too close to your home.
 Clean up any leaves and debris in your yard, deadhead any flowers or plants that need it, and make sure your irrigation system is also winterized.

 - Protect Outdoor Furniture and Air Conditioner Units